Lauren-Mercedes/maddie-small-coaching/README.md

 # Maddie Small Coaching
 This website is a showcase for Maddie Small Coaching providing information on her services, a space to market her business, and an opportunity for clients to make bookings and contact her.
+Part way through this project due to business commitments Maddie could not provide me with the content for written sections or images so as placeholders I used Freepik for images and GitHub Copilot to write the sections required.

 # User Experience - Strategy